Scaling API Management

 Industry Approaches to Transformation Features

-To contextualise Yappes’ implementation, I benchmarked leading platforms based on transformation support:
+To contextualise Yappes’ implementation, I benchmarked leading platforms based on API transformation support:

 Platform